 Nab one of the roomy booths, with neck-craning views of the bustling street and fashionable fellow diners.

 Little Park restaurant is the latest see-and-be-seen hot spot from chef and restaurateur Andrew Carmellini.
 The inventive farm-to fork menu emphasizes bright, Mediterranean flavors paried with progressive domestic wines and the the chef's own custom North Fork IPA (the house-made bread is created from the beer's spent grain).
 Although specific dishes will change with the seasons, expect raw and cured specialties, local vegetables, pastas, seafood and fire-roasted meats on offer.
 We'd campaign to keep both the pearly Peconic Bay scallops and silky butternut squash with creamy Vermont burrata on the menu year-round.

-Sleek and secluded, the Evening Bar is the quintessential downtown drinks den for lingering over a craft cocktail or a perfectly mixed Manhattan, against the backdrop of a bold urban mural depicitng Tribeca then and now.
+Sleek and secluded, the A Bar is the quintessential downtown drinks den for lingering over a craft cocktail or a perfectly mixed Manhattan, against the backdrop of a bold urban mural depicting Tribeca then and now.

-The restaurant is open until 10pm; sip cocktails at Evening Bar from 6pm to 12pm Monday through Wednesday and until 2am Thursdays through Saturday.
-The bar is closed on Sundays.
+The restaurant is open until 10pm; sip cocktails at A Bar from 6pm to 12pm Monday through Wednesday and until 2am Thursdays through Sunday.

 Dial up room service at any hour.
 The full restaurant menu is available from 11:30am to 10pm.
 Breakfast can be ordered between 7am and 10:30am, and a limited late-night menu is available for your midnight snack.